hetalpatel20/aiml/CapStone-Golf Swing Shape Prediction/README.md

 Any golfer with any skill level starting from beginner to pro, they are always curious about how to controll swring parameters to shape ball trajectory.
 Golfer always struggles swing after swing to control the factors affecting shape of ball trajectory.
 As a outdoor sports, golfer wants to create different shape of trajectory to cope up with wind, rain, hold position, avoiding hazzards.
 For this probelm golfer want to understand what all swing measurements drive ball trajectory.
 This dataset has no golfer demographic and skill level information.
 First we need to explore the data and see what all information is available to us.

+Overall, we want to find out two parameters
+1)  Golf strike distance
+    This is regression problem which can help us predict distance based on swing parameters
+2)  Ball trajectory
+    This is classification problem which can help us classify the swing trajectory based on parameters.

 #  Common Utility Functions

 This section contains common utility functions to plot graphs and generate base classification models.